 The TV gets very warm to the touch along the bottom edge, but this shouldn't cause any issues.
 The One Connect box gets up to 106 °F (41 °C), which shouldn't cause any issues if it is left in an enclosed space like an audio cabinet.

-The Frame 2018 delivers good overall picture quality, but it is better suited for a dark or dim room, as it can't get bright enough to overcome glare in a brightly lit room.
+The Samsung The Frame delivers good overall picture quality, but it is better suited for a dark or dim room, as it can't get bright enough to overcome glare in a brightly lit room.
 It has an excellent native contrast ratio and excellent black uniformity, but lacks a local dimming feature.
 It has a very good wide color gamut, but only decent color volume, as it can't produce bright colors very well.
 It displays gradients well, but there is some banding visible, especially in darker colors.

-The Frame has an excellent native contrast ratio, great for dark room viewing as blacks appear black.
+The Samsung The Frame has an excellent native contrast ratio, great for dark room viewing as blacks appear black.
 Unfortunately, there is no local dimming feature so the contrast cannot be further improved.

 The Samsung LS03 does not have a local dimming feature.
 The above video is provided for reference only.

 Good peak brightness with SDR content.
 It is slightly brighter than the NU7300.
 The brightness remains consistent across window sizes, except for the 2% which is dimmed by the TV's CE (frame) dimming.
 This behavior is similar to other 2018 Samsungs that use CE dimming, including the NU7300 and NU6900.

 Mediocre peak brightness in HDR.
 The Frame TV is not bright enough for small highlights in some scenes to stand out in HDR.
 The brightness is consistent across most window sizes, but the small 2% window is dimmed by Samsung's CE (frame) dimming algorithms.

 If you find HDR content too dim, see our recommendations here.